TimHanewich/Misc-Articles/private-data-llm/readme.md

 If you're considering creating your own chatbot service using a large language model as a service like OpenAI's GPT models, you may be curious how you can weave your *private* data into the LLM's "knowledge base".
 I'll explain this here:

 ## Training?
 There are two fundamental ways in which an LLM can be "knowledgeable" of any data, using its understanding of the data to answer questions from the user.
+The first is **training**.

-The first way, through **training**, is how the LLM established a foundational understanding of the world we live in.
-By exposing an LLM to millions upon millions of Wikipedia articles, news articles, books, online forums, and more, these LLMs eventually gained the ability to construct meaningful sentences simply by predicting which word ("token") comes next in a sentence.
+**Training** is how the LLM originally established a foundational understanding of the world we live in.
+After exposing an LLM to millions upon millions of Wikipedia articles, news articles, books, online forums, and more, the LLMs eventually gained the ability to construct meaningful sentences simply by predicting which word ("token") comes next in a sentence.
 During the training process, the LLM not only became capable of constructing complex sentences and paragraphs, it also became capable of explicitly using the knowledge it was exposed to in its training material.
 This is why, despite having only been trained on a corpus of text from mid-2021 and before, ChatGPT is capable of divulging foundational knowledge of our understanding of the world we live in; it can answer questions like "why is the sky blue?" and "who was the first person to step foot on the moon?".

-Through the tools provided to us by OpenAI, we can train a model ourselves - not from absolute scratch, but more "fine-tuning".
-If you were to train a model on a series of questions and answers that include the use of your private data, the model will absolutely capture your data and be able to use this later during conversations.
+Through the tools provided to us by OpenAI, we can train a model ourselves - not from absolute scratch, but more of a "fine-tuning".
+If you were to train a model on a series of questions and answers that include the use of your private data, the model would eventually capture an "understanding" of your data and would be able to use this later during conversations.

 However, *training* is usually not the solution for using private data in an LLM.
 Training is costly and requires meticulous planning, preparation, and processing time to accomplish.
-With data changing rapidly and the LLM needing to *always* use the most up-to-date version of certain data points, it would be impractical to train the model at a frequency high enough to always have the "latest" version of the data.
+With data changing rapidly and the LLM needing to *always* use the most up-to-date version of certain data points, it would be impractical to train the model at a frequency high enough to always have the "latest" version of the data at all times.
 And even if this were the case, there would not be a guarantee that the *correct* version of certain datapoints have truly "overwritten" the old versions in the LLM's "memory".

 ## Prompt Engineering
 Instead, a far more intuitive solution to this problem is commonly used: **prompt engineering**.
 Instead of relying on model training, **prompt engineering is the process of asking a question of an LLM while simultaneously providing it with the context (data) it needs to answer the question**.